Venomous

 Banded Krait

 Banded kraits are the largest species of kraits.
 They are a species of elapid snakes found in the Indian subcontinent.
-These venomous snakes are shy and timid and avoid attacking humans.
+These snakes are venomous but are also shy and avoid attacking humans.
+They can be identified by the alternating black and yellow bands that cover their entire body.

 Scientific Classifications